LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 - Results of SMCs remain the same.

 - PAP gets the rounded up number of seats based on the vote proportion. e.g. If PAP wins 51-75% of votes in a 4-member GRC, they win 3 seats.
-(This is the Pro-PAP scenario.
-More scenarios later.)
+(This is the 'Pro-PAP' scenario.
+More scenarios will be explored later.)

 ____________________________________________________________________________________________________________________________________________________________________________________